 Before your lender can end the agreement and take your goods, they must send you an arrears notice and a default notice under the Consumer Credit Act 1974.
 The default notice gives you 14 days to make up any missing payments.
 If the lender is a member of the CCTA, they must follow two rules from their code of practice before taking the goods back.

 - They must try to reach a realistic repayment agreement with you.

 - You must also have missed paying an amount equal to the last two monthly payments (or the last four weekly payments if you pay weekly).

 When the goods are taken and sold

 The lender must wait a minimum of five days before selling the goods.
 If the lender is a member of the CCTA, they must wait 14 days before selling.
 CCTA members are also supposed to try to get the highest market price for the goods.
 If you still owe money to the lender after the sale, you can treat this debt as a non-priority debt and make an offer of payment using your budget.
-See our self-help pack for advice on how to do this.
 You may find the Pro-rata offers sample letter in our sample letters suite helpful.
 If the lender does not accept your offer, they can apply for a county court judgment for the amount you owe.

 See our Replying to a County Court claim fact sheet for more information.

 You may be able to challenge any extra charges if you feel they are too high, or if they are different to what you were told about when you took out the agreement.
 Get legal advice if you decide to challenge charges in court.
 If you are unsuccessful, you might have very high extra court costs added to your debt.
 See the later section Pro bono legal advice for information about where to get legal help.